openid/fapi/FAPI_2_0_Attacker_Model.md

 ## Attackers at the Resource Server

-### A7 - Read Resource Requests and Responses
+### A7 - Read Resource Requests

-The capabilities of the web attacker, but this attacker can also read requests sent to and from the resource server, for example because the attacker can read TLS intercepting proxy logs on the RS's side.
+The capabilities of the web attacker, but this attacker can also read requests sent to the resource server after they have been processed by the resource server, for example because the attacker can read TLS intercepting proxy logs on the RS's side.

-### A8 - Tamper with Resource Responses

-The capabilities of A7, but this attacker can also tamper with responses from the resource servers (e.g., a compromised reverse proxy in front of the resource server).